PetukhovVictor/java-similar-files-analysis/README.md

 The program use PSI representation source code (parsing using [java2psi](https://github.com/PetukhovVictor/java2psi)).

+Also the program use [ast-ngram-extractor](https://github.com/PetukhovVictor/ast-ngram-extractor) to generating n-grams by psi and [ast-set2matrix](https://github.com/PetukhovVictor/ast-set2matrix) to transform psi to vectors via generated n-grams.

 At the output, the program will generate a ranked similarity set of pairs of files.

 ### Program arguments